Jessie Kenney: Life and activism

 The WSPU used several tactics to press the case for women's suffrage with the government.
+The Young Hot Bloods was formed by Kenney and Adela Pankhurst in 1907.

 On 5 September 1908, three of them, Kenney, Elsie Howey and Vera Wentworth, chased and then struggled physically with the Prime Minister, H. H. Asquith, and his Home Secretary Herbert Gladstone during a golf match and later that day threw stones in the window at their dinner at Lympne Castle.

-The Post Office regulations allowed people to send "human letters".
-On 23 February 1909 Kenney took advantage of this to send two delegates, Daisy Solomon and Elspeth McClelland, from Strand Post Office to the Prime Minister and alerted a news reporter.
+The post office regulations allowed people to send "human letters".
+On 23 February 1909, Kenney took advantage of this to send two delegates, Daisy Solomon and Elspeth McClelland, from Strand Post Office to the Prime Minister and alerted a news reporter.
 On 16 April 1909, Kenney was in an early morning delegation who met Emmeline Pethick-Lawrence on her release from Holloway prison and took her to a breakfast, with 500 WSPU members, at the Criterion restaurant in Piccadilly Circus.

 Kenney and Wentworth were eventually jailed for assaulting the Prime Minister.
 During the summer recess, they and Howey had pursued him near his holiday home in Clovelly, Devon, approaching him in the church, on the golf course asking why he was on holiday whilst women were imprisoned, and then secretly decorated his private garden with leaflets, banners in the three WSPU colours and discs saying 'Release Patricia Woodlock', but at that time were not arrested.

 On 10 December 1909 Kenney disguised herself as a telegraph boy to obtain access to the Prime Minister at a public meeting in Manchester.
 She was unsuccessful but again a picture of the incident was used as publicity for the cause.